wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

 ## Synapse configuration

-Following are the integration artifacts that we can used to implement this scenario.
+Following are the integration artifacts that we can use to implement this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.

 Specify the `websocket.accept.contenType` property to inform the WebSocket sender to build the frames with the specified content type, and to include the same subprotocol header that was used to determine the content of the WebSocket frames.
-In this case it is JSON.
+In this case, it is JSON.

--   Create the sequence for client to back-end mediation as follows:
+-   Create the sequence for the client to back-end mediation as follows:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>